uwfmt/fsel/README.md

-# fargs — helper for manipulating file selection in a shell
+# fargs — a utility for managing file selections in a shell

-A utility to manage file selections for batch operations in Linux environments.
+A CLI utility to manage file selections for batch operations in Linux environments.
 Store, retrieve, and manipulate file lists between different command runs.
 It keeps the list persistently until you remove it explicitly.

 ## Features